databrary/design/wireframe-presentation.md

 - [ ] Excerpts tag with a couple videos, description, view
 - [x] change to "Download citation in this format: "
 - [ ]:?: should excerpts be in public view, or in authorized view?
+- [ ] we can drop these and focus on authorized view if these are hard to maintain separately

 UPDATED: Study page (Authorized View)